shhubhxm/Deep-Learning-Based-Speech-Enhancement-System-and-Noise-Reduction/README.md

 | 15  | ![](https://i.imgur.com/cX0rkID.png) | ![](https://i.imgur.com/zsVBgnu.png) | ![](https://i.imgur.com/X5Why2f.png) |

 Also, we found that those clean areas become dirty after denoising.
 That's because the model learned lots of different data, and the spectrogram of those data is arbitrary and has randomness and diversity.

+## License
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+## Author
+Developed by Shubham Vyas.